Tallerlei/EPAC/src/README.md

 11. Allow user to move XML DOM items - CHECK
 12. Somehow allow the user to see item id - CHECK
 13. Level may not be moved - CHECK
-14. Units may be moved to other Level but may not be children of other units or even activities - In progress
+14. Units may be moved to other Level but may not be children of other units or even activities - CHECK
-14. Activities may be moved to other units but may not be children of other activities or direct children of level - In progress
+14. Activities may be moved to other units but may not be children of other activities or direct children of level - CHECK